eicac/eicac.github.io/content/news/post8.md

 “Her expertise and vision will undoubtedly play a crucial role in ensuring the project's success and advancing our understanding of the fundamental forces of nature,” said Seryi.

-Please see more about EPFL and Tatiana Pielono research [here](https://people.epfl.ch/tatiana.pieloni).
+Please see more about EPFL and Tatiana Pieloni research [here](https://people.epfl.ch/tatiana.pieloni).